“Chaplaincy is a calling. It’s about honoring that calling and being fully present with those you serve, no matter their beliefs or backgrounds.”

 After finishing seminary, Jennifer faced uncertainty about her career direction.
 Exploring different Clinical Pastoral Education (CPE) programs, a significant discussion with her mentor reshaped her perspective.
 “He reminded me of my requirement to be near the water—a non-negotiable for my next move.”
 The alternative residency lacked this vital element, prompting Jennifer to reconsider.
 “It wasn’t just about location; it was about finding the right fit.”

-Despite initially believing she had missed her chance, Jennifer’s late application to Pacific Health Ministry (PHM) was accepted.
+Despite initially believing she had missed her chance, Jennifer’s late application to Pacific Health Ministry (PHM) was accepted and was assigned as a CPE resident at the Kapi‘olani Medical Center for Women and Children.
 Prior to joining PHM, Jennifer had gained foundational experience in CPE during her academic studies.
 Completing a unit at the South Carolina Department of Mental Health as part of her degree requirements provided her valuable insights into the practical and educational aspects of chaplaincy.
 These early experiences equipped her with the necessary skills and perspectives that she now integrates into her role at Maui Memorial Medical Center.

 Jennifer’s position as a chaplain extends far beyond spiritual counsel; it’s about being present in the most profound sense, especially during crises like the COVID-19 pandemic and the Maui fires.
-“There are no words to describe it,” she admits, recalling the challenges of navigating through COVID-19, strikes, and finally, the devastating fires that swept through the island.
+“There are no words to describe it,” she admits, recalling the challenges of relocating to Maui at the height of the pandemic, undergoing lengthy mandatory isolation, working in Personal Protective Equipment (PPE) throughout her first year, strikes, and finally, the devastating fires that swept through the island.
+Actively involved in the American Red Cross’s Disaster Spiritual Care, Jennifer has never shied away from adversity.
+Instead, she has grown more effective, adapting to each new challenge as it emerged.

 Amidst the relentless care for others, Jennifer acknowledges the importance of self-care, a practice she continues to refine as she navigates her relatively new career.
 “Self-care is a work in progress,” she admits.
 “It’s about giving myself grace and embracing activities like swimming in the ocean that replenish my spirit.”